Syrian Premier League

-The Syrian Premier League (الدوري السوري الممتاز) is a professional association football league in Syria and the top division in of the Syrian football league system.
+The Syrian Premier League (الدوري السوري الممتاز) is a professional association football league in Syria and the top division of the Syrian football league system.
 The league comprises 12 teams and operates on a system of promotion and relegation with the Syrian League 1st Division.
 The Syrian Premier League was founded in 1966, unifying the local leagues that had existed previously.
 Seasons mostly run from August to May.

-The first team to win the title was Al-Ittihad in 1967, whilst Al-Jaish has the record with 17 league titles.
+The first team to win the title was Al-Ittihad Ahli in 1967, whilst Al-Jaish has the record with 17 league titles.
 Their closest rivals, Al-Karamah, have won the league 8 times.

-In the beginning, the main tournament was the first division, then the SFA developed the competition in a historic step that allowed the participation of foreign players to turn the competition into a professional league.
+In the beginning, the main tournament was the first division, then the Syrian Football Association developed the competition in a historic step that allowed the participation of foreign players to turn the competition into a professional league.

 Competition format

 Competition

 From the 2022–23 season, there are 12 clubs in the Premier League, instead of the previous 14.
 During the course of a season (usually from August or September to May) each club plays the others twice (a double round-robin system), once at their home stadium and once at that of their opponents; for 22 games.

 Teams receive three points for a win and one point for a draw.
 No points are awarded for a loss.
 Teams are ranked by total points, then goal difference, and then goals scored.
 If still equal, teams are deemed to occupy the same position.
 If there is a tie for the championship, for relegation, or for qualification to other competitions, a play-off match at a neutral venue decides rank.